CURRENT RESEARCH AND SELECTED PUBLICATIONS

 With Adam Galinsky & Cameron Anderson

-Research has shown that attaining social status can bring happiness.
-In turn, subjective wellbeing (SWB) has a positive effect on important organizational outcomes.
-In the current research, we go beyond prior work by examining how different sources of social status affect SWB.
-In seven studies, we predicted and found that the status of one’s profession in the organization is generally more predictive of SWB than the status of the organization, and that individuals preferred professional status to organizational status.
-However, the importance of professional status is attenuated under four conditions: (1) when the employee’s job-role is externally focused, (2) when the individual’s culture places a high value on status and hierarchy, (3) when individuals seek hubristic pride, and (4) when individuals stay in contact with peers outside the organization (i.e. high-school friends).
-Taken together, our model presents a comprehensive understanding on how social status impacts SWB through aspects of individuals’ organizational life.
-We discuss implications on how our findings relate to processes such as employee productivity and achievement, personnel selection and job satisfaction.
+Research has shown that having high social status can increase subjective well-being.
+The current research examines how different sources of social status affect SWB and how people make career decisions based on these effects.
+In six studies, we predicted and found that individuals prefer having high professional status (i.e., a high-status profession within an organization) to high organizational status (i.e., working in a high-status organization).
+Further, the status of one’s profession in the organization was generally more predictive of SWB than the status of the organization, with one’s sense of power mediating the link between professional status and SWB.
+However, the importance of organizational status for preferences and SWB was amplified under four conditions: (1) when the employee’s job-role was externally focused, (2) when individuals stay in contact with peers outside the organization (i.e. high-school friends), (3) when one’s culture places a high value on status, and (4) when individuals seek hubristic pride.
+Taken together, our model presents a comprehensive understanding on how social status impacts preferences and SWB through aspects of individuals’ organizational life.

 The Ergonomics of Dishonesty: The effect of incidental expansive posture on stealing, cheating and traffic violations.
 Psychological Science.